The Detection Dancefloor: Why Some Alerts Matter More Than Others

 Security teams aren’t short on detections.
 They’re short on signal within the noise from everyday environments.

-Modern security teams operate in environments flooded with telemetry: instance logs, identity events, SaaS audit trails, network metadata, cloud control plan activity.
+Modern security teams operate in environments flooded with telemetry: instance logs, identity events, SaaS audit trails, network metadata, cloud control plane activity.
 Detection engineering has evolved alongside modern attack techniques, but most alerts still fall into two categories: correlation-based detection and behavior-based detection.

 Both are trying to answer the same question: Is this attacker activity?
 They just approach it in different ways.
 When an incident unfolds and responders start piecing together what happened, the difference quickly becomes important.
 It’s not about which type of detection fires more alerts.
 It’s about which one produces signals that actually help investigators move faster.

-Correlation-Based Detection: When Rules Lead the Routine
+Correlation-Based Threat Detection: When Rules Lead the Routine

 Correlation-based detection relies on structural logic.
 Multiple events or alerts are stringed together to match a pre-determined pattern outlined in the services logic.
 If three pre-defined events happen in a set timeframe, an alert is fired to encapsulate the activity.
 Below is a simple example:

-This model is intuitive and easy to understand.
-It maps to known malicious activities and techniques such as brute force followed by privilege escalation.
-For the majority of compliance regulators and detecting known techniques, correlation rules meet the requirements.
 However, correlation logic depends heavily on complete telemetry and fully logged environments (with the detail available in all logs).
 If an event or source is missing, occurs outside the expected window, or is executed slightly differently, the alert may never be fired.
 Minor changes on the attack pattern or methodology ensure these kinds of rules become less than desirable.
 Modern attackers rarely stick to known “by the book” behaviors.

 Correlation detects sequences of events but still doesn’t necessarily detect intent.